Quantum violation of variants of LGIs upto algebraic maximum for qubit system: Introduction

 Within the standard framework of QM, the maximum violation of CHSH inequality \cite{bell64} is restricted by the Tsirelson bound\cite{chsh}, which is significantly less than the algebraic maximum of the inequality.
 The algebraic maximum may be achieved in post-quantum theory but not in QM.
 LGIs are often considered to be the temporal analog of Bell's inequality.
 However, it has been shown \cite{budroni14} that for a degenerate dichotomic observables in a qutrit system, the quantum value of $K_3$ goes up to $2.21$ and can even reach to algebraic maximum $3$ in the asymptotic limit of the system size.
 Such amount of violation is achieved by invoking a degeneracy breaking projective measurement which they termed as von Neumann rule.
 Recently, two of us have argued \cite{kumari} that such a violation of temporal Tsirelson bound has no relevance to the usual violation of LGIs.

-The purpose of the present paper is to provide improved quantum violation of macrorealism for qubit system.
-We argue that by keeping the assumptions of macrorealism intact, there is scope for formulating inequalities different from the standard LGIs.
+In this paper, we first argue that by keeping the assumptions of macrorealism intact, there is scope for formulating inequalities different from the standard LGIs.
 We note here an important observation that due to the sequential nature of the measurement, the LG scenario is flexible than CHSH one.
 Such flexibility allows us to formulate new variants of standard LGIs.
 For the simplest case of three-time measurement scenario, we first formulate an interesting variant of LGI and show that our proposed inequality provides considerably larger quantum violation compared to the standard LGIs.
 We then formulate more variants of standard LGIs by increasing number of measurements $n$ and show that the quantum violation increases with $n$.
 For sufficiently large $n$, the quantum values of variants of LGIs reach its algebraic maximum, even for qubit system.
-Such variants of LGIs thus provide improved test of macrorealism than standard LGIs.
-Further, in terms of no-disturbance (coined as no-signaling in time in LG scenario), we discuss how the variants of LGIs are conceptually elegant and can be considered better candidates for experimentally testing the macrorealism compared to standard LGIs.
+We note here that the calculation of $n$-time sequential correlation is a difficult task.
+A simplified and general formula is derived for calculating the $n$-time sequential correlation of dichotomic measurements for any arbitrary $n$.

+Further, we compare the quantum violations of the standard and variants of LGIs in unsharp measurement scenario and argue that the later is more robust to unsharpness than the former.
+This is due to the fact that for any arbitrary $n$ (with $n\geq3$), the variants of LGIs can be shown to be violated for a lower value unsharpness parameter than to that of standard LGIs.
+Finally, we examine the relation between the variants of LGIs and another formulation of macrorealism, known as, no-signaling in time conditions.

 This paper is organized as follows.
 In Sec.II, we propose variant of LGI for three-time measurement scenario and demonstrate that it provide larger quantum violation compared to standard LGI.
 By increasing the number of measurements ($n$), in Sec.III, we formulate two more variants of LGIs.
 We show that for a qubit system, the quantum violation of our variants of LGIs increase with $n$ and can even reach algebraic maximum for large $n$ limit.
-In Sec.IV, we compare variant of LGIs with standard LGIs and no-signaling in time conditions.
-We summarize our results in Sec.V.
+In Sec.IV, we studied the quantum violation of variants of LGIs in the unsharp measurement scenario to show that they are more robust to unsharpness of the measurement than standard LGIs.
+In Sec.V, we compare variant of LGIs with standard LGIs and no-signaling in time conditions.
+We summarize and discuss our results in Sec.VI.